alex-muliande/alexBlog/README.md

 4.As a user when you forget your password, you can be directed to your email where you can reset.

-5.As a user you can add new posts and edit or update your posts
+5.As a user you can add new post and edit or update your posts

-6.As a user you can view the pitches you have created in your own profile.
+6.As a user you can view the blog you have created in your own profile.

-7.As a user you can see the pitches other users have posted.
+7.As a user you can see the blogs other users have posted.

-8.As a user you can delete your post.
+8.As a user you can delete your blog.

 ## Setup/Installation Requirements
 Python version 3.6